UnaCloud/UnaCloud2/README.md

 ###Manual Installation
-This kind of installation package is designed to be distribuited and required from 1 to 5 fives machines.
+This kind of installation package is designed to be distribuited and requires between 1 and 5 fives machines.
 You can allocate server components in different execution nodes or in the same one.

 ####Node for MySQL server
 * Install MySQL server
 * Validate communication with MySQL port.
 * Set database port in config.properties file.
 * Create a database.
-* Create an user with read and write privilegies on database.
+* Create an user with read and write privileges on database.
 * Set database name and user credentials in config.properties file.

 ####Node for RabbitMQ
 * Install RabbitMQ
-* Configure user with read and write queues privilegies.
+* Configure user with read and write queues privileges.
 * Validate communication with RabbitMQ port.
 * Set RabbitMQ port and user credentials in config.properties file.